tobbelobb/hangprinter/firmware/README.md

 procedure.

 ### No Mechaduino?
-The Mechaduino board is very good, but the Smart Stepper board is even better.
 It is recommended to use the SmartStepper firmware even if you have Mechaduino hardware.
 The Mechaduino firmware contained bugs that degraded Hangprinter accuracy slightly (see [this snippet](https://gitlab.com/snippets/1752083) for details).

-To compile for a Mechaduino board, you might have to uncomment
+To compile Smart Stepper Firmware for a Mechaduino board, you uncomment
 ```
 #define MECHADUINO_HARDWARE
 ```